-M is BW/20 – 1 (with BW in MHz),

 is defined in Equations (22-6) and (22-7),

 represents the cyclic shift for transmitter chain with a value given in Table 20-8 (Cyclic shift for non-HT portion of packet) for up to 4 antennas.
 For more than 4 antennas, the cyclic shifts are TBD.